openlawlibrary/pygls/docs/source/howto/migrate-to-v2.rst

    from pygls.lsp.server import LanguageServer server = LanguageServer(name="my-language-server", version="v1.0")

-All server-side LSP methods are now automatically generated from the specification, as a result the following methods have been renamed
+All LSP requests and notifications that can be sent by a server are now automatically generated from the specification, as a result the following methods have been renamed

 ==================================================  ==============
 **pygls v1**                                        **pygls v2**